edwinchow12/comp2113project/README.md

 The player is required to guess a number between 1 and 100.
 The bound will be lowered or increased to the value the user inputs, if the user fails to get the correct number.
 The player wins if the player guesses the correct number.
 The fewer times the user uses to get the correct number, the more power dusts the player gets in that game.

+Type the number and press enter to play the game.

 #### Game -- Peaceful War

 The player is required to play against the computer player.
 During the game, the player will first have one defence wall and 4 bases (A, B, C, D).
 The player will play Rock Paper Scissors with the computer.
 The winner can choose to build a defence wall or an attacker.
 If the winner has an attacker, the winner can choose to attack the opponent.
 The player who destroys all the 4 bases of the enemy wins.

+Type your choice and press enter each time.
+If you don't see you win state for you to choose to build a defence wall or add an attacker, that means you lose that round.

 ### Second Planet -- The World of Bots